Civil Penalty Notice 2026: Fines, Deadlines & What to Do

 MethodWho it applies toRecord-keeping

-Manual checkBritish or Irish citizens using original passport; limited set of other originals listed in the guidance.Clear copy of the original document, signed or annotated with the check date and checker’s name; hiring record linking the check to the role.
+Manual checkBritish or Irish citizens using an original passport, plus a limited set of other originals listed in the guidance.Clear copy of the original document, signed or annotated with the check date and checker’s name, and a hiring record linking the check to the role.

-Online check (share code)Non-British/Irish workers with eVisa, BRP/BRC/FWP or other digital status.
-Physical cards are not acceptable proof.Downloaded or saved profile page showing the individual, permission to work and any restrictions, plus the check date and checker identity in your notes.
+Online check (share code)Non-British or Irish workers with eVisa, BRP, BRC, FWP or other digital status.
+Physical cards are not acceptable proof.Downloaded or saved profile page showing the individual, permission to work and any restrictions, plus the check date and checker identity recorded internally.

-Digital check via IDSPBritish and Irish citizens with valid passports or Irish passport cards only.IDSP output confirming identity verification to GPG 45 standards, plus your record of who reviewed it and the date.
-Keep image capture where provided.
+Digital check via IDSPBritish and Irish citizens with valid passports or Irish passport cards only.IDSP output confirming identity verification to GPG 45 standards, plus a record of who reviewed it and when.

-Employer Checking Service (ECS)Where the individual cannot show documents or an online record (e.g. in-time application/appeal, EUSS pending).Positive Verification Notice (PVN) with validity dates, plus internal note of the request date and reference.
+Employer Checking Service (ECS)Where the individual cannot show documents or an online record, for example where an in-time application or appeal is pending.Positive Verification Notice with validity dates, plus an internal note of the request date and reference.

 For online and IDSP checks, employers should save and securely store the profile page or confirmation output showing the date the check was carried out and the permission outcome.
-For manual checks, a clear, legible copy of the document must be made, signed and dated, and retained for the period of employment and two years after it ends.
+For manual checks, a clear, legible copy of the document should be made, signed and dated, and retained for the period of employment and for two years after employment ends.

 2. Maintaining the statutory excuse

 A statutory excuse only exists if the prescribed check is carried out correctly before the person starts work, and repeated where their permission is time-limited.
-Employers need a system that flags visa expiry well in advance and prompts re-checks at least 14 days before the due date.
-Where an application or appeal is pending, use the Employer Checking Service and retain the Positive Verification Notice as evidence of temporary protection.
+Employers need a system that flags visa expiry well in advance and prompts re-checks before the due date.
+Where an application or appeal is pending, the Employer Checking Service should be used and the Positive Verification Notice retained as evidence of temporary protection.

-Incomplete, outdated, or incorrectly recorded checks can void the statutory excuse.
-Each record should clearly show the date of the check, the identity of the checker, and the document or digital result verified.
-Digital record-keeping is acceptable provided the copies are clear, accessible, and backed up securely.
+Incomplete, outdated or incorrectly recorded checks can void the statutory excuse.
+Each record should clearly show the date of the check, the identity of the checker and the document or digital result verified.
+Digital record-keeping is acceptable provided copies are clear, accessible and securely backed up.

 3. Embedding compliance into HR practice

-Compliance is sustained through structure, not intent.
+Compliance is sustained through structure rather than intent.
 Employers should:

-• Train all hiring and HR staff on current right to work guidance and how to identify acceptable documents.
+• Train all hiring and HR staff on current right to work guidance and acceptable documents.

-• Run periodic internal audits, at least annually, sampling both new starters and long-term staff.
+• Run periodic internal audits, sampling both new starters and long-term staff.

 • Maintain a central tracker for visa expiry and re-check dates, accessible to HR and line managers.

-• Record and close out all compliance incidents, noting remedial action and any communication with the Home Office.
+• Record and close out compliance incidents, noting remedial action and any Home Office communication.

-Automation helps but does not replace accountability.
-Where labour is supplied by agencies or contractors, ensure contracts require compliant checks and give audit rights over those records, as liability remains with the end-employer.
+Automation can support these processes but does not replace accountability.
+Where labour is supplied by agencies or contractors, contracts should require compliant checks and audit rights, as liability remains with the end-employer.

 4. Aligning sponsor licence and right to work systems